jlund/actually-automatic/README.md

 ## The Easy Way or the Easier Way

-You can follow the self-hosting [setup instructions](SETUP.md) to send custom notifications about new iOS updates from your own server.
+Follow the self-hosting [setup instructions](SETUP.md) to send custom notifications about new software updates and Rapid Security Responses from your own server.

-To make things even easier, the Actually Automatic project maintains a couple of free notification options that are powered by the same open source program — no setup necessary!
+To make things even easier, the project maintains a couple of free notification options that are powered by the same open source program — no setup necessary!

 * Join the [@SoftwareUpdates](https://t.me/SoftwareUpdates) channel on Telegram.